dodgeballhq/dodgeball-trust-sdk-dotnet/README.md

 Check out the [Dodgeball Trust Client SDK](https://npmjs.com/package/@dodgeball/trust-sdk-client) for how to integrate Dodgeball into your frontend applications.

 ## Installation
-We will be registering the Dodgeball SDK for .NET with nuget.
-But until then, please clone the project and include it as source in your projects.
+The Dodgeball Trust SDK for .NET has current version 1.0.1 and may be [installed via Nuget ](https://www.nuget.org/packages/Dodgeball.TrustServer) using the command:

+`dotnet add package Dodgeball.TrustServer --version 1.0.1`

 ## Usage

+A full sample leveraging the Dodgeball SDK for .NET may be found within the Dodgeball Examples repository at [.NET Sample Project](https://github.com/dodgeballhq/dodgeball-examples/tree/main/server/dotnet/ProtectedService)

 ```ts
 using Dodgeball.TrustServer.Api;